Introduction to Control Statement in JavaScript

 - Conditional Statements: based on an expression passed, a conditional statement makes a decision, which results in either YES or NO.

-- Iterative Statements (Loop): Until and unless the expression or the condition given is satisfied, these statements repeat themselves.
+- Iterative Statements (Loop): These statements continue to repeat until the expression or condition is satisfied.

 Examples